Torsion Balance Experiments Enable Direct Detection of Sub-eV Dark Matter: EP-Testing Torsion Balance Exps

 Here, the labels \textit{out} and \textit{in} refer to the outer and inner dimensions of the test bodies, indicating the corresponding volumes $V$ and form factors $F$.
 All form factors approach $1$ in the small-$\mathbf{q}$ limit and vanish in the large-$\mathbf{q}$ limit.

-The form factors of the test bodies used in the Braginskii et al.\ (1972) and Eöt-Wash (2008 \& 2012) experiments are shown in Fig.\,\ref{fig:form factor}.
+The form factors of the test bodies used in the Braginskii et al.\ (1972) and E\"ot-Wash (2008 \& 2012) experiments are shown in Fig.~\ref{fig:form factor}.
 Coherent effects are suppressed when the scattering length becomes shorter than the target size, $\lambda \lesssim R$, as expected.
-In the former experiment, the different radii of the Al and Pt spheres result in notable deviations in their form factors at $q > R_\mathrm{Al}^{-1}$.
-In the latter, where the test bodies share similar outer radii, the form factors only diverge at large $q$ that resolve their internal hollowness, with the magnitude of the difference much smaller than in the case of distinct outer dimensions.
+In the former experiment, the different radii of the Al and Pt spheres lead to notable deviations in their form factors for $q \gtrsim R_{\rm Al}^{-1}$.
+In the latter, where the test bodies have similar outer radii, the form factors differ only at large $q$ that resolve the internal hollowness, and the difference is much smaller than in the case with distinct outer dimensions.
+As the DM wavelength increases and $q$ decreases, the form factors approach unity, so the form-factor difference shrinks and the resulting differential acceleration becomes smaller.
+Consequently, the torsion-balance sensitivity would be reduced.